Aakarsh05/Project-1/README.md

 # PROBLEM RESOLVED

-People's craving for fancy food is being proved at an easy and affordable way.
+People's craving for fancy food is being provided at an easy and affordable way.